CiscoTestAutomation/pyats/docs/topology/usage.rst

     testbed.disconnect(testbed.devices['uut'],
                     testbed.devices['helper'],
                     vias = {'uut': 'cli',
-                            'helper': 'console'})
+                            'helper': 'console'},
+                            log_stdout = False)

 This is a convenience function, as under the hood it uses threads perform per device ``.disconnect()`` asynchronously.

-Destroy From All Devices
+Destroy connections to all device
 ----------------------

-``Testbed`` object also provides a convenience function, ``Testbed.destroy()``, allowing you to destroying asynchronous from multiple testbed devices at the same time.
+``Testbed`` object also provides a convenience function, ``Testbed.destroy()``, allowing you to destroy connections asynchronously from multiple testbed devices.

 .. code-block:: python
     # Example